The Foreword in a Book: A Guide for Authors

 Perhaps you agree with the readers who don’t like them; perhaps you dislike forewords in general.

-Perhaps you can’t think of anyone to write it, or you’ve got no one you can ask that is a big enough name.
+Perhaps you can’t think of anyone to write it, or you’ve got no one you can ask has enough name-recognition.

 Perhaps you’re already under contract and you just don’t need it.